uchicago-cs/cmsc22000/website/content/syllabus.md

 The course project revolves around developing a complex software system.
 The scope and complexity of this project will require that the entire class work together towards developing a fully-featured software product.

 More specifically, the entire class will be working on the same codebase.
-The class will be divided into teams of 4-5 students, with an undergraduate TA acting as a "senior developer" in each of these teams (TAs will be 3rd/4th year undergraduate students with prior industry experience via internships) Teams will be arranged by the instructor/TAs (they will not be self-selecting).
+The class will be divided into teams of 4-5 students, with an undergraduate TA acting as a "senior developer" in each of these teams (TAs will be students who have previously taken CMSC 22000 and/or who have prior industry experience via internships) Teams will be arranged by the instructor/TAs (they will not be self-selecting).

 During Weeks 2-3, the teams will work on a warmup exercise on software design.
 A design exercise will be assigned in Week 2 (due Week 3), and a follow-up exercise will be assigned in Week 3 (due Week 4).
 Teams will get feedback on their first exercise before the second one is due, and there will be a lecture in Week 3 dedicated to discussing the design exercise.